|

 considered before expanding layout modules.

-A modular system can also
+A modular system

-more suitable, but not everyone wants that type of train operation.
+usually more suitable, but not everyone wants that type of train operation.

-Anything that gets moved
+Anything that gets

-around can be prone to damage, so scenery and structures should be built to withstand
+moved around can be prone to damage, so scenery and structures should be built to withstand

 movement.

-The other thing you will
+The other thing

-allow for this when calculating the size and weight of each module in the modular train
+will need to allow for this when calculating the size and weight of each module in the modular train

 layout.